Orson Scott Card's InterGalactic Medicine Show

 Orson Scott Card's InterGalactic Medicine Show (2008) is a science fiction and fantasy anthology edited by Edmund R. Schubert and Orson Scott Card.

 Originally published in paperback by Tor Books in August 2008, it contains eighteen stories from Card's online magazine InterGalactic Medicine Show including four from Card set in his Ender's Game universe.

-An audiobook version of the anthology released by Blackstone Audio in November 2008, which contains an additional "special audio-only bonus" story, Ender's Homecoming.
+An audiobook version of the anthology was released by Blackstone Audio in November 2008, which contains an additional "special audio-only bonus" story, Ender's Homecoming.

 Contents

 The stories included in the anthology are: